-On May 7, 1906, Adolf Hitler sent a letter to August Kubizek, his friend of youth, and attached a postcard depicting the Karlsplatz square, with not only the Karlskirche church but also a number of buildings that attract the attention of the young Hitler.
+On May 7, 1906, Adolf Hitler sent a letter to August Kubizek, a friend of his youth, and attached a postcard depicting the Karlsplatz square, with not only the Karlskirche church but also a number of buildings that attract the attention of the young Hitler.
 For example, the Musikverein concert hall.
-Hitler draws a red cross on the postcard, luring the attention of a friend to this building, which at that time had a prestigious conservatory music school, where August Kubizek dreamed to study, which he succeed afterward, after moving to Vienna.
+Hitler draws a red cross on the postcard, luring the attention of a friend to this building, which at that time had a prestigious conservatory music school, where August Kubizek dreamed to study, which he succeeds in afterward, after moving to Vienna.

 In the interwar years, the Karlsplatz square, in addition to the main architectural appearance, was added with various temporary buildings, such as shops and galleries.
 The square and the church did not suffer during the bombing, and after 1945 the emphasis was placed on the development of the road junction, in particular, in 1969 the metro with the same station got here.

 On March 12, 1945, the building of the theater was seriously damaged during one of the bombings of Vienna, and a month later there was also a fire that ended the destruction.
-Some period of time the building stood burnt down, but in 1953-1955 a large-scale reconstruction was conducted.
+For some period of time, the building stood burnt down, but in 1953-1955 a large-scale reconstruction was conducted.
 Today, the building of the Burgtheater looks almost the same as in May 1906, when Hitler visited Vienna for the first time.

-Parliament building was seriously damaged during the bombing of the city of Vienna and the liberation by the allied forces.
-Nearly half of the structure, in particular, the House of Lords and the House of Columns, were completely destroyed.
-The building was restored by 1956 and today reflects the look of the original idea that Adolf Hitler observed in Vienna.
+The Parliament building was seriously damaged during the bombing of the city of Vienna and the liberation of the allied forces.
+Nearly half of the structures, in particular, the House of Lords and the House of Columns, were destroyed.
+The building was restored in 1956 and today reflects the look of the original idea that Adolf Hitler observed in Vienna.

 Hitler’s visit to Vienna in May 1906 was rather an acquaintance with the city and the first step that a young man from Linz dreamed of.
 Even then, he wanted to continue his studies, but he did not intend to wait for the autumn entrance exams that year.
-On September 1907, Adolf Hitler left Linz for Vienna, driven by the dream of becoming an artist and passing exams at the Academy of Fine Arts of Vienna (Akademie der bildenden Künste).
-Before Adolf Hitler left for Vienna, he wrote a letter to a girl from Urfar, Stefanie Rabatsh (a young Hitler had warm feelings with her), in which he talks about his plans to become an artist, and after to return and marry her.
+In September 1907, Adolf Hitler left Linz for Vienna, driven by the dream of becoming an artist and passing exams at the Academy of Fine Arts of Vienna (Akademie der Bildenden Künste).
+Before Adolf Hitler left for Vienna, he wrote a letter to a girl from Urfar, Stefanie Rabatsh (a young Hitler who had warm feelings for her), in which he talks about his plans to become an artist, and after return and marry her.

 The national predominance of German-speaking students spoke for itself – out of 274 students, 245 stated German as their mother tongue.
 Young Hitler gave preference to this institution, which was distinguished by its conservatism and its bias towards historicism.
 For admission to the exam, it was necessary to pass the first preliminary stage, which included a demonstration of paintings.
 Adolf Hitler was among 78 out of 113 pupils who were admitted to the main entrance exams.
 Over the next weeks, Hitler took lessons in a private school to get himself ready.
 On October 1 and 2 1907 he participated in the drawing exam, in which the young Adolf Hitler received ”unsatisfactory”.
 For Adolf Hitler, a failure at the Academy was the second serious challenge, after the death of his father.

-In his memoirs, August Kubizek, referring the theme of his living with Hitler in Vienna in 1908, writes that they visited Prater Park only once, which was popular than among the residents and visitors of Vienna at that time.
+In his memoirs, August Kubizek, referring to the theme of his living with Hitler in Vienna in 1908, writes that they visited Prater Park only once, which was popular then among the residents and visitors of Vienna at that time.
 Walking along the long walkway, almost 5 km long, Hitler was indignant.
-He was repulsed by the Prater Park since here he observed the crowd of peoples, immigrants from all over Europe who flooded Vienna.
-In addition, he responded poorly from people who burst into laughter for no reason – Hitler considered this behavior as a waste of time and life.
+He was repulsed by Prater Park since here he observed the crowd of people, immigrants from all over Europe who flooded Vienna.
+In addition, he responded poorly to people who burst into laughter for no reason – Hitler considered this behavior a waste of time and life.

 The park is still in the same place and stretches for several kilometers – probably the present walking road is in the same place where Hitler and Kubizek walked in the summer of 1908.

-On May 13, 18, 20, 22 or 28, 1908, on one of these evenings, judging by the programs survived the time, Adolf Hitler and August Kubizek visited the Volkstheater to see the “Spring Awakening” (Frühlings Erwachen) semi-pornographic performance by Frank Wedekind.
+On May 13, 18, 20, 22, or 28, 1908, on one of these evenings, judging by the programs that survived the time, Adolf Hitler and August Kubizek visited the Volkstheater to see the “Spring Awakening” (Frühlings Erwachen) semi-pornographic performance by Frank Wedekind.